 The body doesn’t produce iron.

-I never considered taking an iron tablet back when I first started running and now that I am writing this I realize I have not taken my iron tablet yet today so please excuse me.
+I never considered taking an iron tablet back when I first started running.

 You always want to take an iron tablet with a glass of orange juice or with Vitamin C.